All Episodes

 I wanted to prevent the country from failing.

-And what I meant was I hope Obama fails at implementing his policies, his ideas, his transformation, because it wasn't any of it going to be good for this country.
+And what I meant was, I hope Obama fails at implementing his policies, his ideas, his transformation, because it wasn't any of it going to be good for this country.

-Well, there's a there's a there's a very great lack.
+Well, there's a very great lack.

 That's not a good way of saying it.